Director of the Executive MBA Program: Richard M. Stafford

 Managerial Competencies: Core managerial competencies (problem solving and decision making, communicating and interpersonal relations) are used to integrate and enhance the application of knowledge, experience, and learned concepts into the workplace.

 Integrated Learning Environment: Relevance and enhanced retention are enabled through action-based assignments, illustrative real-world cases studies, integrated skill application projects, and on-scene domestic and international field trips.

-The major components of the program are the classroom experience, skills application projects, structured residencies, and experiential learning.
+The major components of the program are the Classroom Experience, Skills Application Projects, and off-campus Learning Experiences.

 Skill Application Projects